Don Norman on How to Move Up in a Company: Think Big!

 https://commons.wikimedia.org/wiki/File:Qualcomm_Institute.jpg

 Don Norman became an influential figure for no small reason.
 A childhood fascination with electrons and electromagnetic waves led him to study electrical engineering at MIT.
-Slightly later, the University of Pennsylvania — where Norman was attending graduate school — was the home of some of the earliest computers.
+Slightly later, the University of Pennsylvania — where Norman attended graduate school — was home to some of the earliest computers.
 Norman wanted to get involved with computers, but settled on psychology.
 However, he wanted to study the mechanisms involved in psychology and began working at the Center for Cognitive Studies at Harvard.
 Here, renowned psychologist B.F.
 Skinner once denounced Norman’s work.
 This, Norman found, was a good thing; you need courage to do anything worthwhile — many people who follow established paths will dislike you for exploring beyond their frame of reference.

-Norman then studied memory systems at Harvard (memory was a virtually-unknown study subject) before relocating to the University of California, San Diego (UCSD).
-Later, he and co-author Peter Lindsay wrote Human Information Processing: An Introduction to Psychology, a work examining how people process information — investigations that would sow the field of cognitive psychology.
+Norman then studied memory systems at Harvard (memory was a virtually unknown study subject) before relocating to the University of California, San Diego (UCSD).
+Later, he and co-author Peter Lindsay wrote Human Information Processing: An Introduction to Psychology, a work examining how people process information, investigations that would sow the field of cognitive psychology.
 Considering psychology too narrow, Norman expanded into artificial intelligence, neural science, philosophy and other disciplines, and the UCSD’s Cognitive Science department was born.

-In 1979, the Three Mile Island nuclear-power-station accident spotlighted the significance of Norman’s work and expansive knowledge base.
+In 1979, the Three Mile Island nuclear power station accident spotlighted the significance of Norman’s work and expansive knowledge base.
 Asked to investigate, Norman found the problem was the control room’s design.
 This incident drove him to design technology that improved what people experience.
 He began working on aviation safety for NASA, and strove to make computers easier to use (notably by working with Apple).

 A year’s sabbatical at Cambridge University diverted Norman’s attention in an unexpected direction.
 Finding he couldn’t open some doors — their designs didn’t indicate to push or pull — Norman realized that principles governing nuclear safety and sophisticated devices also applied to basic artifacts.
 This inspired him to write The Psychology of Everyday Things.
 Later, he began the first of several retirements — at Apple, where he discovered some problems.
 Here, he coined the term “user experience,” became Apple’s user experience architect and began meeting designers in earnest.
 His influence has since extended to touch countless aspects of design.
-Still, Norman pressed on: encouraging designers to tackle the world’s biggest challenges with fundamental approaches such as 21st century design, human-centered design and humanity-centered design.
-His concern about the state of the world reflects his commitment to help designers realize they can make a difference if they apply human-centered design insights to the complex problems that plague our planet.
-And his work with the Interaction Design Foundation has resulted in a course — titled Design for the 21st Century — for designers to learn how they can achieve this.
-The four principles of Human- and Humanity-Centered Design: 1.
-People-centered.
-2. Solve the right problem.
-3. Everything is a system.
-4. Small and simple interventions.

 © Daniel Skrok and Interaction Design Foundation, CC BY-SA 3.0